 Salary Range: £10.50 – £10.73 per hour

-Join learning disability charity Brandon Trust as a 'waking nights support worker' in Bodmin and discover a genuinely rewarding role.
-You’ll support people with a learning disability, autism or both who have just moved into their new home.
-You’ll have a guaranteed number of hours work each week, with the occasional daytime working, for example to attend training courses and meetings.
-Rota's are planned 6 weeks in advance.
+Join learning disability charity Brandon Trust as a support worker in Quintrell Downs and discover a genuinely rewarding role.
+You’ll support people with a learning disability, autism or both at home and in the community to live life in the way they choose.
+Our benefits include:

 - Full training to gain the nationally recognised Care Certificate.